rollup/rollup/docs/999-big-list-of-options.md

 Whether to extend the global variable defined by the `name` option in `umd` or `iife` formats.
 When `true`, the global variable will be defined as `(global.name = global.name || {})`.
 When false, the global defined by `name` will be overwritten like `(global.name = {})`.

+#### output.generatedCode

+Type: `"es5" | "es2015" | { arrowFunctions?: boolean, objectShorthand?: boolean, reservedNamesAsProps?: boolean }`<br>CLI: `--generatedCode <preset>`<br>Default: `"es5"`

+Which language features Rollup can safely use in generated code.
+This will not transpile any user code but only change the code Rollup uses in wrappers and helpers.

 #### output.hoistTransitiveImports

 Type: `boolean`<br> CLI: `--hoistTransitiveImports`/`--no-hoistTransitiveImports`<br> Default: `true`